 4. How will you make sure that Coca-Cola continue to support this idea?

 Coca-Cola is a big name, and no doubt helped to attract the thousands of supporters we have, online, via FaceBook, Twitter and following our blog.
-This has given a tiny organisation like ColaLife a great deal of ‘soft power’.
+This has given a tiny organisation like ColaLife a great deal of ‘soft power’ – an unintended outcome of our desire to learn from corporate distribution.
 Numbers are important, and a well publicised, open public profile showing a track record is also helpful.

 More important still, is to distill and pass on learning on what is feasible, successful, worth developing and supporting.
-We hope that once we have demonstrated some key findings, those that are practical and sustainable will ‘take off’ and be implemented in differing models, by different partnerships in a range of countries with or without the support of Coca-Cola.
+We have liaised with different partnerships in a range of countries who have worked with Coca-Cola.

 5. Do you mind if anyone else copies your work?